apioo/psx-schema/tests/Generator/resource/markdown/markdown_complex.md

 Field | Type | Description
 ----- | ---- | -----------
 description | String |
+type | String |
 deprecated | Boolean |
-type | String |

 # StructDefinitionType

-Represents a struct which contains a fixed set of defined properties
+A struct represents a class/structure with a fix set of defined properties.

 Field | Type | Description
 ----- | ---- | -----------
-type | String |
-parent | String | The parent type of this struct.
-The struct inherits all properties from the parent type base | Boolean | Indicates that this struct is a base type, this means it is an abstract type which is used by different types as parent properties | Map (PropertyType) | discriminator | String | In case this is a base type it is possible to specify a discriminator property mapping | Map (String) | In case a discriminator property was set it is possible to specify a mapping.
-The key is the type name and the value the concrete value which is mapped to the type template | Map (String) | In case the parent type contains generics it is possible to set a concrete type for each generic type
+parent | ReferencePropertyType | Defines a parent type for this structure.
+Some programming languages like Go do not support the concept of an extends, in this case the code generator simply copies all properties into this structure. base | Boolean | Indicates whether this is a base structure, default is false.
+If true the structure is used a base type, this means it is not possible to create an instance from this structure. properties | Map (PropertyType) | Contains a map of available properties for this struct. discriminator | String | Optional the property name of a discriminator property.
+This should be only used in case this is also a base structure. mapping | Map (String) | In case a discriminator is configured it is required to configure a mapping.
+The mapping is a map where the key is the type name and the value the actual discriminator type value.

 # CollectionDefinitionType

-Base type for the map and array collection type
+Base collection type

 Field | Type | Description
 ----- | ---- | -----------
-type | String |
 schema | PropertyType |

 # MapDefinitionType

-Represents a map which contains a dynamic set of key value entries
+Represents a map which contains a dynamic set of key value entries of the same type

 Field | Type | Description
 ----- | ---- | -----------
-type | String |

 # ArrayDefinitionType

-Represents an array which contains a dynamic list of values
+Represents an array which contains a dynamic list of values of the same type

 Field | Type | Description
 ----- | ---- | -----------
-type | String |

 # PropertyType